olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/README.md

 - a user can register to the application by providing an email not already existing and a password
 - a user can connect to the application by providing an existing email and the corresponding password
 - a user can wire amount from an external account to its PayMyBuddy account, provided that the wired amount is positive
-- a user can withdraw amount from its PayMyBuddy account to an external account, provided that the withdrawal amount is positive and the user balance is enough
+- a user can withdraw amount from its PayMyBuddy account to an external account, provided that the withdrawal amount is positive and the user balance is sufficient
 - a user can add another user to its connections, provided that the connection is registered to the application and that they are not already connected

 On the **'transaction'** side :
-- a user can make a transaction to one of its connection, provided that they are connected, the amount of the transaction is positive and the user has a sufficient sold
+- a user can make a transaction to one of its connection, provided that they are connected, the amount of the transaction is positive and the user balance is sufficient
 - we can get all transactions for an user in order to display them